Capital punishment in Oklahoma: Method

-The execution of John Grant was controversial, Grant vomited and convulsed after administration of lethal injection.
-Dale Baich, an attorney for death-row plaintiffs said, "Based on the reporting of the eyewitnesses to the execution, for the third time in a row, Oklahoma's execution protocol did not work as it was designed to.
+During Grant's execution, he vomited and convulsed after the administration of the lethal injection.
+Dale Baich, an attorney for death row plaintiffs said, "Based on the reporting of the eyewitnesses to the execution, for the third time in a row, Oklahoma's execution protocol did not work as it was designed to.
 This is why the Tenth Circuit stayed John Grant's execution and this is why the U.S. Supreme Court should not have lifted the stay.
 There should be no more executions in Oklahoma until we go trial in February to address the state's problematic lethal injection protocol."
 Critics called the execution torture, while a spokesperson for the Oklahoma Department of Corrections defended it, saying "Grant’s execution was carried out in accordance with Oklahoma Department of Corrections’ protocols and without complication."

 Following a multi-county grand jury investigation into Oklahoma's execution protocol, the jury recommended that Oklahoma design and begin using a nitrogen hypoxia execution protocol as Oklahoma's primary method of execution.
 After struggling for years to design a nitrogen execution protocol and to obtain a proper device for it, Oklahoma announced in February 2020 that it had abandoned the project after finding a new reliable source of lethal injection drugs, nitrogen hypoxia remains an alternative method.

 On November 8, 2016, the people of Oklahoma voted 67–33 in favor of a legislatively referred state constitutional amendment strengthening capital punishment, providing that "any method of execution shall be allowed, unless prohibited by the United States Constitution".